juangesino/gazette/README.md

 ## About

-Gazette is a simple Meteor application that aggregates news and generates a database of read articles as well as your opinion about them.
-The main goal of Gazette is to build a database of articles you are interested about.
-In the future, this could be used with ML to recommend articles or even be able to only show articles that are relevant to your preferences.
+Gazette is a simple Meteor application that aggregates news and generates a database of articles you read as well as your opinion about them.
+The primary goal of Gazette is to build a database of articles you are interested in.
+In the future, this could be used with ML to recommend articles or even be only to show articles that are relevant to your preferences.

 <img src="resources/mockups/mockup.png" alt="Mockup" width="400" align="center" />